 By 2007, several products were developed and launched.
 These included Curtisium™ luminescent products, Argekim™ luminescent paints, and Alpfactory™ organic alpine herbals.
 In real estate, options in health-center projects were negotiated in France (a mountain health center property rebuild with views over Lake Geneva, the Alps and Mont Blanc), Switzerland (a wellness center in Verbier), and Lebanon (a large new sport and wellness center with spectacular views over Beirut and the Mediterranean).

 The financial and real estate crisis of 2008 happened just when the company's initial funds had all been invested in product development but before regular sales had enough time to develop.
-Due to the crisis, fresh early-stage funding became impossible to find.
+Due to the crisis, further early-stage funding became impossible to find.
 With worldwide real estate hit by the sub-prime meltdown, the potential real estate projects became embroiled in litigation, obliging us to terminate them and cancel the shares that had been issued.
 As part of the company's necessary restructuring, all functioning projects, including the herbals and luminescence businesses were dividended to two majority shareholder groups at their request.
 These changes left the company with no revenue activities, and still facing several years of litigation.
 The company therefore started work on developing the other potential startup ideas identified in the original business plan, especially those where little or no investment was required.
 These included Breakpad™ inflatable safety floors for sports and martial arts (originally called Fast Football Flooring), and FitChat™, Rolo™, IronButt™, Steppe™ and StreetMoves™ social exercising concepts).
 To free up cash for development of these businesses, small passive shareholdings were sold (in USA: Lumitec and Kolorfusion, and in China: Forlink, Jade, and Pacific Alliance).
 The Breakpad™ inflatable safety floor product, developed in South Korea, works perfectly but its price is too high, so we have discontinued it for now.
-The public exercise projects have been grouped under the brand-name fifteening.com, and managed via licensee entities.
+The public exercise projects are grouped under the brand-name fifteening.com, and managed via licensee entities.
 By the end of 2019 the company had terminated litigation, completed its re-structuring, and developed a website for the new businesses enabling it to start operations again.
 There is still some residual debt which is gradually being paid off out of cash flow.